 The majority of people who are trying to improve low heart rate variability are those who take an interest in their overall health and wellness practices.

-For this reason, hopefully, it is a bit easier to get on board with incorporating another wellness strategy into your “low HRV treatment plan“: breathwork.
+For this reason, many may already be familiar with the practice of breathwork, making it easier to get on board with incorporating this wellness strategy into their “low HRV treatment plan“.

 You don’t have to turn into a diehard yogi or sit on a meditation cushion for countless hours a day doing diaphragmatic breathing to see improvements in HRV and nervous system regulation with breathwork exercises.